-* Girardi, the field manager who had a humongous amount of talent for 4 years, and has won exactly ONE Pennant in his entire managerial career -- just like Davey Johnson?
+* Joe Girardi, the field manager who had a humongous amount of talent for 4 years, and has won exactly one Pennant in his entire managerial career -- just like Davey Johnson?

 * Kevin Long, the hitting instructor, whose instruction clearly isn't working?